CaesarKeene/Phase-1Final-Project/README.md

 * Show at least two different news categories through filters
 * Create a feature that allows a user to search for news with keywords

+(note: The API only allows requests via the browser when testing from the localhost, which is why no deployment has been made.)

 # Author & license
 'CaesarKeene'